Chibuikekenneth/socialcommerce/README.md

-# socialcommerce
+# Wombol.com
-Social Capital in an open source platform.
+Wombol.com in an open source social media site that allows you to outsource your todo list items to people on your network.

 #MVP Requirements for v1
 1. Signup